 1. Slow website

 Our online patience can be pretty thin.
-If a site doesn’t load within seconds, well… There’s plenty of other sites we can try which will probably load quicker.
+If a site doesn’t load within seconds, well… There are plenty of other sites we can try which will probably load quicker.

-A slow loading website is most likely to be the main cause of a high bounce rate.
+A slow-loading website or page is most likely to be the main cause of a high bounce rate.

 Check your website load speed, and try to optimize this as a priority.

 Factors that might cause a slow load speed include: